navanchauhan/swift-chess-neo/README.md

 **WIP: I am actively developing swift-chess-neo while writing iWatchChess for iOS/macOS**

 Fork of [Sage by @nvzqz](https://github.com/nvzqz/Sage) along with [@SuperGeroy](https://github.com/SuperGeroy)'s patches.
 This fork adds SwiftUI views, and other QoL improvements.
 Due to some technical difficulties, I ended up copying the files in the `Sources` folder and adding them to my project.

+> **Breaking Change (September 2025):** The package now ships two distinct modules. `SwiftChessCore` is a platform-agnostic engine that builds on macOS, Linux, and Windows. `SwiftChessUI` depends on the core target and contains the Apple-only playground/UIView helpers.
+Update your imports accordingly.

 - [Usage](#usage)
     - [Game Management](#game-management)